-Management usually comprises of a similar strategy to neonatal sepsis with antimicrobial therapy.
+Management usually comprises a similar strategy to neonatal sepsis with antimicrobial therapy.
 The risk of mortality is heavily reliant on birth weight and age of onset; low birth weight 8 and early onset 6,7 being associated with more fatality.

 - granular densities with air bronchograms

-- usually does not have associated pleural effusion
+- usually no associated pleural effusion

 transient tachypnea of the newborn (TTN)